 It’s a blank piece of digital paper that you can customize in anyway you see fit.
 Plus, you can access it from any device that the app’s downloaded on or the site is accessible from.

 This is my preferred tool for goal tracking because it’s simple, easy to use, easy to access, and is totally customizable.

-In fact, within the goal setting module of our course I show you exactly how you can set and track your goals using Google Docs.
+In fact, in my goal setting course, I show you exactly how you can set and track your goals using Google Docs.

 A spreadsheet.
 On any of your devices.
 Whenever or wherever you want.